 Q. What are some examples of digital health tools for patients?

-Examples include patient portals for accessing medical records, wearable devices for health monitoring, and health apps for self-management.
+Digital health tools include patient portals for accessing medical records, wearable devices for real-time health monitoring, and mobile health apps for tracking fitness, diet, and medication adherence, making healthcare management more accessible.

 Q. Is digital health accessible to everyone?